raul23/ocr/README.rst

 It is based on the great `ebook-tools <https://github.com/na--/ebook-tools>`_ which is written in shell by `na-- <https://github.com/na-->`_.

+This is a partial Python port of `convert-to-txt.sh <https://github.com/na--/ebook-tools/blob/master/convert-to-txt.sh>`_ from `ebook-tools` written in shell by `na--`.

 `:star:` Other related projects based on ``ebook-tools``:

 - `convert-to-txt <https://github.com/raul23/convert-to-txt>`_: convert documents (pdf, djvu, epub, word) to txt